mrvillafria/Amazon_Vine_Analysis/README.md

 ![unpaid_reviews_percentage](/Resources/unpaid_reviews_percentage.PNG)

 ## Summary
-In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.

 After reviewing the results comparing the Vine vs. Non-Vine reviews, there is not a bias for reviews in the Vine program.
 As seen in the images above, 42% of Vine members reviews were 5-star and 47% of Non-Vine reviews were 5-star.
-The number of Vine reviews total in comparision to Non-Vine reviews is significantly less though.
+The number of Vine reviews total in comparison to Non-Vine reviews is significantly less though.

-In order to make sure the Non-Vine customers actually purchased the item from Amazon or that it wasn't gifted, we can also filter based on the verified_purchase column.
+In order to confirm the Non-Vine customers actually purchased the item from Amazon or that it wasn't gifted, we can also filter based on the verified_purchase column.
 After rerunning the calculations on this new dataframe, 48% of Non-Vine members reviews were 5-star and verified that they purchased the item.

 ![unpaid_purchase_reviews](/Resources/unpaid_purchase_reviews.PNG)